Diploma of Mental Health

 Fee-for-Service

-Payment Plan: 7 instalments — first $1,450 at enrolment, remainder spread across the course
+Payment Plan: 7 instalments — $1,450 at enrolment, then 5 instalments of $1,200, then a final $800

 View Refund PolicySkillsSA Subsidised